During Black Friday and Cyber Monday (BFCM), ecommerce marketers don their battle gear to fight for limited ad and inbox space.

 It’s easy for potential customers to get stuck in the conversion funnel.

-To maximize your investments in paid marketing, you need to ensure your site is optimized to help visitors through the purchase funnel.
+To maximize your paid marketing investments, ensure your site is optimized to help visitors through the purchase funnel.
 If all the pieces of your site are working smoothly together, you’re more likely to earn a sale.

 12. Evaluate Your Checkout Page